hummingbot/hummingbot/documentation/docs/developers/connectors/task1.md

 `stop` | None | None | Stops all tasks in `OrderBookTracker`.
 `_emit_trade_event_loop` | None | None | Attempts to retrieve trade_messages from the Queue `_order_book_trade_stream` and apply the trade onto the respective order book.

+## Debugging & Testing

+As part of the QA process, for each tasks(Task 1 through 3) you are **required** to include the unit test cases for the code review process to begin.
+Refer to [Option 1: Unit Test Cases](/developers/connectors/debug&test/#option-1-unit-test-cases) to build your unit tests.